Careers360 Logo

 Also Read,

-NCERT Solutions for Class 11 Biology Chapter 3 - Plant Kingdom (Solved Exercise Questions)
+NCERT Solutions for Class 11 Biology Plant Kingdom (Solved Exercise Questions)

 Q1.
-What is the basis of classification of algae?
+What is the basis of the classification of algae?

 Answer:

-Algae are chlorophyll-containing thallus-bearing plants characterised by the absence of embryo stage.
+Algae are chlorophyll-containing thallus-bearing plants characterised by the absence of the embryo stage.
 A variety of algae are found in a variety of habitats.
-The various types of algae are classified on the basis of their pigments, flagellation and the reserve food material.
-Based on these criteria, algae are of three types i.e. red algae, brown algae and green algae.
+The various types of algae are classified based on their pigments, flagellation and the reserve food material.
+Based on these criteria, algae are of three types, i.e. red algae, brown algae and green algae.

 Feature Chlorophyceae Phaeophyceae Rhodophyceae